johndoe31415/pdfminify/README.md

                         output files).
   --no-downscaling      Do not apply downscaling filter on the PDF, take all
                         images as they are.
-  --cropbox box         Crop pages by additionally adding a /CropBox to all
+  --cropbox x,y,w,h     Crop pages by additionally adding a /CropBox to all
                         pages of the PDF file.
 Pages will be cropped at offset (x, y) to a width (w, h).
 Must be given in the format x,y,w,h.
 The unit in which offset, width and height